JamesCalingo/gogoat/README.md

 ## Commands

-- `&where` - link to a live map of the MBTA subway system
+- `map` - link to a live map of the MBTA subway system
 - `&info <station name>` - link to a station's web page for prediction info
 - `&next <station name>` - get a list of the next predicted departures from a station
 - `&nextfrom <station name> to <direction>` - get the next predicted train from that station in the specified direction.
 The Red, Mattapan*, and Orange lines use north/south, while the Green and Blue lines use east/west